voyanttools/VoyantServer/README.md

 3. Running the VoyantServer.jar will open a controller window that automatically starts the server and opens the website in a new browser tab.
 The controller window has functionality to stop the server, re-open the website, view logs, and change the port and maximum memory used by the server.

+For more detailed instructions, see the [tutorial in the wiki](https://github.com/voyanttools/VoyantServer/wiki/VoyantServer-Tutorial).

 ## Troubleshooting ##

 ### Java Version ###